How to Marry in Cheshire East

 A basic legal ceremony is available in our statutory ceremony room.
 You will exchange legal declarations to each other and have the opportunity to exchange rings if you wish.

 For a statutory ceremony you should arrive 15 minutes before the ceremony is due to start.
-The registrar will speak with you both together before the ceremony to make sure all the details for the register are correct.
+The registrar will speak with you both together before the ceremony to make sure all the details for the registration are correct.
 You will then enter the room together.
-The maximum number of guests allowed for the statutory ceremony room ceremony is 10.
+The maximum number of people allowed for the statutory ceremony room ceremony is 4, ie the couple and two guests who will act as witnesses.

 You can make a booking to have a Register Office ceremony up to one year in advance.